peetinc/munki-enroll/README.md

 ## How does this differ from regular Munki Enroll's?

 Like [aysiu/munki-serial-enroll](https://github.com/aysiu/munki-serial-enroll/) and [grahampugh/munki-enroll](https://github.com/grahampugh/munki-enroll/), [peetinc/munki-enroll](https://github.com/peetinc/munki-enroll/) focuses on a one manifest per client workflow.
-See above for more reading, but unlike [aysiu/munki-serial-enroll](https://github.com/aysiu/munki-serial-enroll/), this project uses [TECLIB/CFPropertyList](https://github.com/TECLIB/CFPropertyList)], it may be a bit long in tooth, but it profides an infinitely more flexibly fremwork for createing and hopefully managing and updating manifests.
+See above for more reading, but unlike [aysiu/munki-serial-enroll](https://github.com/aysiu/munki-serial-enroll/), this project uses [TECLIB/CFPropertyList](https://github.com/TECLIB/CFPropertyList)], it may be a bit long in tooth, but it profides an infinitely more flexibly fremwork for creating and hopefully managing and updating manifests.
 Seriously, who doesn't want the option update the display_name when the computer name changes?
 (Okay, A LOT of people, but I really do want that bit of cleanliness.)

 ## Installation